 So the question remains, what do we put in a Masala Box?
 Although there is no such hard and fast rule about what 'must' go inside Masala Box, it depends upon the region and family.
 Not just Masala, the Masala Box itself has distinct shapes and sizes.
 Some may go for unique Masala Boxes, others may go for Simple Masala Boxes.
-Just for your information, Exclusive Lane has a plethora of Designer Masala Boxes.
-Masala Boxes are not just containers, they are a tool that quintessentially guides us through the entire process of cooking.
-So while you think of stocking up your Masala Box, prioritize quality over quantity because it is 'Medicinal Box' too because of Ayurvedic properties in spices.
+To your access, Exclusive Lane has a plethora of Designer Masala Boxes.
+They are a tool that quintessentially guides us through the entire process of cooking.
+So while you think of stocking up your Masala Box, prioritize quality over quantity because it is a 'Medicinal Box' too consisting of Ayurvedic properties in spices.
 Your choice of spices and frequency of usage may change as you evolve in your cooking venture.
 Here are a few spices which always come in handy no matter what you prepare.

-Red Chilli Powder: There are a variety of red chillies available in the market, be it Kashmiri, Teekhi, etc. Though you can prefer to buy yourself saabut laal mirch and grind them on your own instead of buying red spice powder from outside.
+Red Chilli Powder: There are a variety of red chillies available in the market, be it Kashmiri, Teekhi, etc. You can also opt to buy yourself saabut laal mirch and grind them on your own instead of buying red spice powder from outside.
 The fineness of the spice is one's own choice.

 Turmeric: Turmeric is a brightly yellow colored powder that is not only known to bring deep-golden color to curries but also for its Ayurvedic benefits.
 It goes with everything, be it curries or stir-fried vegetables.
 It has anti-inflammatory properties which also makes it an amazing beauty ingredient!

 Coriander or Dhania: This versatile spice adds a dash of earthy tones and texture to our curries, drinks, rasam, and vegetables.
 You may go for dhania seeds available in the market, roast them lightly and ground them.
 The aroma, the flavor is unforgettable.